groupon/ansible-silo/README.md

 ### Why do I always have to enter my SSH key passphrase when Silo starts?

 On OS X, forwarding of the SSH authentication socket [currently is not possible](https://github.com/groupon/ansible-silo/issues/2).
-Therefore silo can not use your ssh agent, even though it is forwarded to the container.
+Therefore Silo can not use your ssh agent, even though it is forwarded to the container.
 If you have a password protected SSH key, you need to enter it once after the container is started.
-Since silo is not persistent you have to enter it on every silo run.
+Since Silo is not persistent you have to enter it on every Silo run.

 ## Troubleshooting

-If anything goes wrong, try to reset your silo volume.
+If anything goes wrong, try to reset your Silo volume.

 ```bash
 ansible-silo --reset
 ```

-You can see the actual generated and executed docker run commands by setting `SILO_DEBUG`:
+You can see the actual generated and executed `docker` run` commands by setting `SILO_DEBUG`:

 ```bash
 SILO_DEBUG=true ansible --shell exit